mohitpai/journey-optimizer.en/help/using/campaigns/create-campaign.md

     ![](assets/create-campaign.png)

-1. Choose the action to perform with the Campaign and the message surface (aka message preset) to use.

-    >[!NOTE]
-    >
-    >For now, only email messages can be sent using campaigns.
+1. Choose the action to perform with the Campaign.
+For now, only email messages can be sent using campaigns.

+1. In the **[!UICONTROL Email surface]** drop-down list, select the message preset to use to create your message.

     ![](assets/create-campaign-action.png)